 Preventing Eczema Flare-Ups

 Once a current flare up is under control, the focus turns to preventing another one.
 The frequent use of rich moisturizers is imperative.
 In all seasons and conditions, the application and continued use of ointments and lotions is key to maintaining the skin’s moisture barrier and preventing flare-ups.
 Similarly, it is advised to buy soaps, detergents and household cleaners that are non-irritating.
 Getting sweaty and overheated can be bad news for someone with eczema.
 Certain coarse or scratchy materials should be avoided when choosing clothing and linens.
+Making sure you have the best skin care regimen possible is also imperative.

 Living With Eczema